- Issues Associated With Hybrid App Development

 One of the sure-shot ways of startup success is to stand at the very center of progress and make use of all upcoming software capabilities and features set.
 But sadly, one of the biggest disadvantages of Hybrid apps is that it is extremely difficult to add new features and capabilities in the Hybrid framework.

 So where does this leave the entrepreneurs who are tight on a budget and are not ready to make a Native app investment?

-Well, this is where React Native mobile app comes in and ignites the React Native vs Hybrid for startups debate.
+Well, this is where React Native mobile app comes in and provides a clear native and hybrid app difference for startup debate.

 Here are the ways React Native has killed Hybrid apps for good – at least for startups who have now refused to ignore quality over cost and time benefits.
 Ones who chose to take React Native’s side in the comparison between React Native & Hybrid apps.

 Here are the points that fall under React Native Framework’s kitty in the React Native vs Hybrid apps for startups discussion.
 Points which act as reasons for why create react native apps.

-React Native framework uses the same platform components which the native iOS or Android apps languages make us of.
+The Native framework uses the same react native components platform which the native iOS or Android app languages make us of.

 Hybrid apps, on the other hand, are simply a web view that is wrapped in a native container that runs and behaves like a web app.
-In the comparison of React Native vs Hybrid apps for startups, the traditional hybrid app frameworks don’t stand anywhere near the smooth UX and speed offering that React Native apps come with.
+When we talk about the difference between native app and hybrid app for startups, the traditional hybrid app frameworks don’t stand anywhere near the smooth UX and speed offering that React Native apps come with.

 Even the most well-designed and slick web application would never be as smooth as after react native UI development.